rkalendar/TotalRepeats/README.md

 image=	the dimensionality of the image (by default, the dimensionality of the image is automatically determined), example: image=10000x300

-imgx=	figure width compression, the minimum value of imgx=1 (maximum compression), and a value of imgx=30 for the most extended figure width
+imgx=3	figure width compression, the minimum value of imgx=1 (maximum compression), and a value of imgx=30 for the most extended figure width

-flanks=	extend the flanks of the repeat with an appropriate length (100 nt) (default flanks=0)
+flanks=100	extend the flanks of the repeat with an appropriate length (100 nt) (default flanks=0)

 mask=true/false	generate a new file with masking repeats (default mask=true)

 gff=true/false	generate a GFF file (default gff=true)

-seqshow=true/false	extract repeat sequences (default seqshow=false)
+seqshow=true	extract repeat sequences (default seqshow=false)

 combine=true multiple sequences can be analysed as one entire sequence (default combine=false)